pmatulis/maas-one/README.md

 * The KVM host, beyond hosting the guests, will act as the Juju client

-The four guests destined for MAAS nodes are currently configured with a lot of CPU power, a lot of memory, with multiple network interfaces and multiple disks.
+The four guests destined for MAAS nodes are currently configured with a lot of CPU power, a lot of memory, with two network interfaces, and multiple disks.
 This is because the original intent was the deployment of Charmed OpenStack.
 Adjust per your needs and desires by modifying `create-nodes.sh`.